ezra-buckingham/ezra-buckingham.github.io/content/blog/containerizing-red-team-infra.md

     relative: true
     responsiveImages: true
 ---

+TLDR: Building containers for Red Team applications is easy, I have included a Cobalt Strike Dockerfile for you in the [Artifacts](#artifacts) section.

 So here is my first actual blog post.
 I am going to talk about how Red Teams can use the same CI/CD pipelines used by developers to both simplify Red Team infrastructure and generally make your life easier.
 As our European friends say, "Let's get stuck in!"